 The Beatles episode "Bad Boy" has a Swiss boy running away from home because he wants to be a Beatle.

 The Powerpuff Girls: Princess Morbucks' debut episode "Stuck Up, Up And Away" has her wanting to be a Powerpuff Girl herself, but not because she wants to do good for the common masses.
 She thinks it's a status symbol.
 After a smackdown Princess evetually loses, Blossom unmercifully lays the ground rules of being a Powerpuff.

 In 'Nuthin' Special," Buttercup is put out because she didn't have a special power to aid in assisting a giant flaming squirrel (who just wanted to have his fire put out).
-Throughout the episode she tries to unleash a special power, only for Blossom and Buttercup to duplicate it.
+Throughout the episode she tries to unleash a special power, only for Blossom and Bubbles to duplicate it.
 She acquiesces at the end and in defiance, she sticks out her tongue, curling it in the process.
 To Buttercup's delight and everyone else's bewilderment (especially the narrator's), nobody else can curl their tongue.